 Co-washing is a cool term for washing your hair with just conditioner.
 Ditching the ‘poo may seem unconventional but it’s actually the perfect solution for dry hair.
 The natural hair movement has made this beauty routine more popular as word got around that curly and coily locks are more prone to dryness.
 While oils, creams, and pre-poos can help shield your hair from moisture-stripping shampoos, co-washes are more convenient and take less work.

-2. CHOOSE THE RIGHT CONDITIONER: Your conditioner does not have to be designer label, but it should be sulfate-free.
+Your conditioner does not have to be designer label, but it should be sulfate-free.
 (FYI: Always read the back label of anything you put in your hair).
 Sulfates can cause your hair to become dryer, irritate your scalp, and even cause hair loss.
 The more organic the ingredients, the better.
 Look for a conditioner that will give you major “slip”(perfectly detangled hair that can effortlessly slip through your fingers).
-Luckily, there are many brands that now provide co-wash products that not only moisturize your hair but also cleanse your scalp as a shampoo — just without all the negative shampoo effects.
+Luckily, there are many brands that now provide co-wash products that not only moisturize your hair but also cleanse your scalp as a shampoo, just without all the negative shampoo effects.

-3. METHOD IS EVERYTHING: No matter your method of co-washing, be sure to finger-detangle your hair beforehand using your favorite detangling product or oil (we recommend coconut oil).
+No matter your method of co-washing, be sure to finger-detangle your hair beforehand using your favorite detangling product or oil (we recommend coconut oil).
 The most preferred method of co-washing is sectioning.
-Section your hair into two, four, six, or eight (depending on hair length) and coat the inner and outer layers of your hair with conditioner.
+Section your hair into two, four, six, or eight (depending on hair length) and coat the inner and outer layers of your hair with a conditioner.
 Put each section of conditioned hair into a bun before moving onto the next section of unconditioned hair.
-Once entire hair is conditioned, undo each bun one by one under a running shower and rinse out the conditioner.
-After the first rinse, add more conditioner, massage the scalp, and comb through (starting from bottom to top) with a wide tooth comb.
-Rinse thoroughly, coat hair with your favorite sealant oil (we recommend castor oil) and twist, roll, or clip into a bun as you move on to the next section of hair.
+Once all hair is conditioned, undo each bun one by one under a running shower and rinse out the conditioner.
+After the first rinse, add more conditioner, massage the scalp, and comb through (starting from bottom to top) with a wide-tooth comb.
+Rinse thoroughly, coat hair with your favorite sealant oil (we recommend castor oil), and twist, roll or clip into a bun as you move onto the next section of hair.

-5. DEVELOP A ROUTINE: You can co-wash your hair every other day without risk of losing moisture.
+You can co-wash your hair every other day without the risk of losing moisture.
 Co-washing once or twice a week is fine.
 Now if you have a bunch of shampoo bottles at home, no need to toss ‘em.
 Just plan your shampoo wash days for every other week and do co-washes in between.